cado-security/product-help/docs/cado/deploy/cross/cross-account-creation-auto.md

    ![Stacks5](/img/stacks5.png)

 :::tip
-After deploying the cross-account IAM roles, you will need to add the newly created Role ARN to the Cado platform.
+After deploying the cross-account IAM roles, you will need to add the newly created Role ARN to the platform.
 Follow the steps outlined [here](#step-2-add-the-target-aws-role-arn-to-the-cado-platform), or to automate this process, refer to [Automating Cado Cross-Account Creation](#automating-cado-cross-account-creation).
 :::

-## Automating Cross-Account Addition in Cado
+## Automating Cross-Account Addition in / Forensic Acquisition and Investigation

-Once the cross-account IAM role is created, the next step is to add the IAM Role ARN to the Cado platform.
+Once the cross-account IAM role is created, the next step is to add the IAM Role ARN to the platform.
 This enables access to the target AWS accounts within Cado.

-To automate this process via the Cado API, see the example script for adding AWS credentials in the Cado platform:
+To automate this process via the / Forensic Acquisition and Investigation API, see the example script for adding AWS credentials in the platform:
 [Example API Script for Adding AWS Credentials](https://github.com/cado-security/cado-api-examples/blob/main/examples/saving_credentials.py).